Arkansas State University - Newport

 How Financial Aid Awards are Processed

-• ASU-Newport Registrar’s Office is verifying every student’s attendance in each of their courses.
+• ASU-Newport Registrar’s Office verifies attendance in each of the student's courses.

-• Once the verification of attendance is complete, the Financial Aid office adjusts financial aid award amounts based on the courses each student is active.
+• Once the verification of attendance is complete at census for each term/part of term, the Financial Aid office adjusts financial aid award amounts based on the number of credit hours the student is enrolled in..

 • The Financial Aid Office requests the federal government to release the funds to ASU-Newport.

-• For students who have remaining money left after current charges for tuition, fees, books, etc. have been paid, the ASU-Newport Student Billing Office will process a refund.
-Refunds are released in two forms: TouchNet will automatically issue a paper check and mail it to the address the student provided on their ASUN application or Direct Deposit.
+• For students who have remaining funds left after current charges for tuition, fees, books, etc. have been paid, the Student Billing Office will process a refund.
+Refunds are released in two forms: TouchNet will automatically issue a paper check and mail it to the address the student provided on their application for admission or Direct Deposit.
+For questions about refunds, email .

 (Note: This timeline is subject to change and will be updated as needed.)